Who should cite the ChicagoCHEC grant?

 - Video and audio recordings of speeches and events

-If you have a question on whether or not your product or publication should include acknowledgement, please contact Rabih Dahdouh, Northwestern University Planning and Evaluation Core Manager, at [email protected].
+If you have a question on whether or not your product or publication should include acknowledgement or if you need assistance with this process, please contact Rabih Dahdouh, Northwestern University Planning and Evaluation Core Manager, at [email protected].